joshbegley/nyt-latest/README.md

 `The university and police issued a shelter-in-place order as they searched for an active shooter on the Baltimore campus.`\
 https://nytimes.com/2023/10/03/us/morgan-state-university-baltimore-shooting.html?searchResultPosition=1

-**Manitoba Elects Canada’s First Provincial Government Led by a First Nations Member**\
+**Manitoba Elects a First Nations Member as Premier, a Canadian First**\
-`Wab Kinew, an Anishinaabe politician who leads the New Democratic Party, will replace the conservative Heather Stefanson as Manitoba’s premier.`\
+`Wab Kinew, an Anishinaabe politician who leads the New Democratic Party, will replace the conservative Heather Stefanson as Manitoba’s leader.`\
 https://nytimes.com/2023/10/03/world/americas/manitoba-canada-elections-wab-kinew.html?searchResultPosition=2

 **Make a Choice**\